Mallick17/SQL-NoSQL/README.md

 ```

 ### **Conclusion**
-To delete specific data from a table in your `employees` database:
+To delete specific data from a table in The `employees` database:
 - Use `DELETE FROM table_name WHERE condition;` to target specific rows.
 - Preview with `SELECT` to verify the rows to be deleted.
 - Handle foreign key constraints by deleting dependent rows first, disabling checks, or ensuring cascading deletes are configured.
 - Use transactions and backups for safety.
-- Example for your `employees` table:
+- Example for The `employees` table:
   ```sql
   START TRANSACTION;
   SELECT * FROM employees WHERE emp_no = 10001; -- Preview